Machrihanish Dunes Golf Club

 Machrihanish Dunes Golf Club: Since 1876 golfers have plied their skills on the celebrated golf links of Machrihanish.
 In 2009 a second reason to make the pilgrimage to this ruggedly beautiful area of coastal sand dunes arrived on the scene.
 The new and separate development of Machrihanish Dunes heralded much more than just the addition of a fabulous new golf course.
 With the developer's masterplan came considerable financial investment.
 The area's accommodation also took a significant turn for the better.

-Like its much older sibling to the south, the new "Mach Dunes" is laid out in an area of impressively large and natural sand dunes.
-David McLay-Kidd's wonderfully rugged layout required very little earthmoving to create the thrills and spills of a memorable seaside links.
+Like its older sibling to the south, the new "Mach Dunes" is laid out in an area of impressively large and natural sand dunes.
+The intentionally rugged layout, with its mix of revetted and "ragged-out" bunkers, required very little earthmoving.
+The naturally rolling tumbling terrain ensures the course possess all the thrills and spills of a memorable seaside links, and then some!

-As the course unfolds in its very natural habitat, the sea and distant island views (of Islay and Jura) are a joy to behold.
-With a blind approach shot to play at the par-4 1st hole and a blind drive at the par-4 2nd (and at some subsequent holes) a forecaddie is an essential requirement on your first round.
-With no buggies allowed on the course, using caddies is also recommended on subsequent rounds.
+As the course unfolds in its wonderfully natural habitat, the sea and distant island views (of Islay and Jura) are a joy to behold.
+With good-width fairways and a generous first cut of rough, the holes feel less intimidating than was originally the case.
+There are some blind shots to play though, with a blind approach at the par-4 1st and a blind drive at the par-4 2nd providing early notice of the blind shots to come (especially at 7, 8, 15, 17 and 18).
+With no buggies allowed on the course, using caddies may certainly help your scoring.

 The newcomer gets even closer to the ocean than the "elder" Machrihanish layout, with a trio of holes running alongside Machrihanish Beach on the significantly undulating front-nine.
 On the inward nine, back-to-back par-3s at 14 and 15, bring you again to the water's edge.
 Both these short holes nestle amongst the dunes alongside the ocean.